Black Death in the Middle East: Syria

 In the Summer of 1348, the Black Death had reached Damascus in Syria.
 In Damascus, processions of prayer as well as fasting were organized, and both Muslims, Christians and the Samaritans participated in public praying processions to appeal to God to prevent the plague.
-The number of death soon reached so many thousands that funerals could, for a long time period, no longer be arranged.
-Bodies were stacked in gardens and on the street, and on 31 October 1348, ibn Abi Hajalah noted that 263 bodies were stacked in the Umayyad Mosque.
+The number of deaths soon reached so many thousands that funerals could, for a long time period, no longer be arranged.
+Bodies were stacked in gardens and on the street, and on 31 October 1348, Ibn Abī Ḥajalah noted that 263 bodies were stacked in the Umayyad Mosque.
 When the Black Death reached Antakya, a great deal of the population fled from the city, but reportedly, their horses returned to the city without their owners, who were later found dead of the plague on the road from the city.

 The Black Death was described by Ibn Battuta, who was in Aleppo in June 1348 when he was informed that the plague had reached Gaza, and travelled there via Homs, to which the plague had reached at the time, and arrived in Jerusalem, where the plague had already passed when he arrived, having killed almost all of the people with whom he had been acquainted with during his last visit.